Where Can I Find Housing Market Statistics?

 Are There Ways to Determine My Home's Value?
 Comparative Market Analysis A comparative market analysis and an appraisal are the standard methods for determining a home's value.
 Your real estate agent will be happy to provide a comparative market analysis, an informal estimate of value based on comparable sales in the neighborhood.
 Be sure you get listing prices of current homes on the market as well as those that have sold.
 You also can research this yourself by checking on recent sales in public records.
 Be sure that you are researching properties that are similar in size, construction and location.
 This information is not only available at your local recorder or assessor's office but also through private companies and on the Internet.

-n appraisal, which generally costs $200 to $350 to perform, is a certified appraiser's opinion of the value of a home at any given time.
+An appraisal, is a certified appraiser's opinion of the value of a home at any given time.
 Appraisers review numerous factors including recent comparable sales, location, square footage and construction quality.

 Will a Neighbor Problem Reduce My Property Value?

 While it may not reduce the actual value, a cluttered landscape next door can detract from the positive aspects of your home.
 Review your local laws, which should be on file at the public library, county law library or City Hall.

 A typical "junk vehicle" ordinance, for example, requires any disabled car to either be enclosed or placed behind a fence.
 In addition, most cities prohibit parking any vehicle on a city street too long.
 It also may be worthwhile to check into local zoning ordinances.
 An operator of a home-based business usually is required to obtain a variance or permanent zoning change in residential areas.